wp-plugins/work-the-flow-file-upload/README.txt

-An example hook function that archives a users files and sends emails to the site admin and to the user when the hook is fired is included in the examples directory. see :
+An example hook function that archives a users files and sends emails to the site admin and to the user when the hook is fired is included in the examples directory.
-.../wp-content/plugins/work-the-flow-file-upload/examples/wtf-fu_hooks_example.php
+Please see the plugin file `examples/wtf-fu_hooks_example.php`.

-Copy and use this as a starting point for your own pre- and post-hook functions.
+You may copy and use this as a starting point for your own pre- and post-hook functions.

 = What support is offered for this product ? =

-There is no support for the free LITE version.
+Normal WordPress plugin support is available.

-That said, bug reports are welcomed and will be promptly addressed where there is something that is broken with the free version.
+Bug reports and feedback are very welcome and will be promptly addressed.

-For support please upgrade to the paid pro version at http://wtf-fu.com/ , which allows template editing as well as support and automatic updates.
+For VIP support and access to the PRO support forums please upgrade to the paid pro extension http://wtf-fu.com/ which extends the plugin with template editing capability as well as support and updates.

 = Where can I get more information about how to use this plugin ? =